kite-sdk/kite-docs/KiteEndToEndDemo.md

 mvn tomcat7:run
 ```

 In a web browser, open [http://quickstart.cloudera:8034/demo-logging-webapp/](http://quickstart.cloudera:8034/demo-logging-webapp/).
 This is a bare-bones web page you can use to send messages that are handled by the Flume agent.
-The agent writes the events you generate to the HDFS file sink.
+The agent writes the events you generate to HDFS using the DatasetSink.

 Rather than creating lots of events manually, it's easier to simulate two users with a script.
 You can run the `simulate-activity.sh` script in a terminal window from the `demo` directory: